rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

     git stash
     ```

-9. In our CICD pipeline, these checks are run as part of the `mvn test` lifecycle phase.
+9. In our CI/CD pipeline, these checks are run as part of the `mvn test` lifecycle phase.

     A Maven phase represents a stage in the Maven build lifecycle.
 Each phase is responsible for a specific task.